Sharykhin/gl-mail-api/README.md

 ```

 Go to [jwt.io](https://jwt.io/)
 Select RS256 ALG and put private and public keys.
-Increase exp if necessary and put role "admin" into a payload.
+Increase exp if necessary and put `role` with `admin` value into a payload.
 Copy token and paste it into a request.